20bryan/20bryan/README.md

 ### Hi there 👋

 Thanks for visiting my profile!
-Here, you'll find pins to some of the open-source codebases I've worked on over the years.
+Here, you'll find pins to some of the open-source codebases I've worked on over the years (others are private or not publicly accessible.)

 You can also find my projects in data structures & algorithms in addition to low-level systems work, featuring the following:
 - data compression algorithms